dfinity/node-motoko/README.md

 // Return the parse tree for a Candid string mo.parseCandid(candidString)

-// Get the version name
+// Get the compiler version ('latest' by default) mo.version
-mo.version

 // Access the underlying Motoko compiler